Colorado's first curator of LGBTQ+ history behind new exhibit

-DENVER — As survivors of the Club Q shooting testified before Congress on Wednesday about the harmful impacts of the recent rise in LGBTQ+ hate crimes – it's a reminder that Colorado's history with the LGBTQ+ community has not always been positive.
+DENVER — As survivors of the Club Q shooting testified before Congress on Wednesday about the harmful impacts of the recent rise in LGBTQ+ hate crimes, it was a reminder that Colorado's history with the LGBTQ+ community has not always been positive.

 9NEWS spoke to Aaron Marcus, the Gill Foundation's associate curator of LGBTQ+ history and the person behind the exhibit.

-Note: (Editor’s note: This interview has been edited for context and clarity.)